Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:nonasymRAC

+where $\lambda_k$ is a parameter chosen to satisfy the error criterion $\epsilon_k$.
+At time $n_k$, if $\mathsf{g}_k(U, \vy^{[n_k]}) \neq \ms{e}$ or $k = K$, then the receiver broadcasts the bit value 1 to all transmitters, signaling the end of epoch and the start of next one.
+Otherwise, the receiver sends feedback 0 and the epoch continues.

-where $\lambda_k$ is a parameter to satisfy the error criterion $\epsilon_k$.
-Transmission stops, and a positive ACK bit is transmitted to all transmitters once a non-erasure is decoded in \eqref{eq:MLRAC}.
-By the permutation-invariance of the channel in terms of the inputs $\vX_{[k]}$, and the identical encoding in \eqref{eq:fPX}, all permutations of the messages $m_{[k]}$ give the same mutual information density.
-Therefore, without loss of generality, our decoder always decodes the ordered message vector in \eqref{eq:MLRAC}.
-The condition $\left\lvert \frac 1 {n_k} \norm{\vy^{[n_k]}}^2 - (1 + kP) \right \rvert \leq \lambda_k$, which does not depend on the randomly generated codebook, allows us to decode messages when the number of active transmitters is $k$ at time $n_k$ with high probability, instead of at any of the earlier decoding times $n_0, \dots, n_{k-1}$.
+By the permutation-invariance of the channel in terms of the inputs $\vX_{[k]}$ and the identical encoding in \eqref{eq:fPX}, all permutations of the messages $m_{[k]}$ give the same information density.
+Therefore, without loss of generality, the output of our decoder is always the ordered message vector in \eqref{eq:MLRAC}.
+The condition $\left\lvert \frac 1 {n_k} \norm{\vy^{[n_k]}}^2 - (1 + kP) \right \rvert \leq \lambda_k$, which does not depend on the randomly generated codebook, allows us with high probability to decode at time $n_k$ when the number of active transmitters is $k$, rather than decoding earlier or failing to decode at the time $n_k$ intended for the $k$-transmitter scenario.